Want to use an online equipment checkout form to keep track of your rentals?

 Next, select the type of confirmation type you’d like to create.
 For this example, we’ll select Message.

-Then, customize the confirmation message to your liking and click Save when you’re done.
+Then, customize the confirmation message to your liking and click Save in the top right corner of the form builder when you’re done.

 Now you’re ready to add your form to your website.

 Step 5: Add Your Equipment Checkout Form to Your Website